Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 Final Words about Mount Koya

 Mount Koya is a sanctuary where Japanese spirituality’s timeless wisdom flourishes amidst nature’s serenity.
-Whether joining in sacred rituals, exploring ancient temples, or simply walking the quiet forest paths, you will love visiting Mount Koya.
+Whether you join in sacred rituals, explore ancient temples, or simply walk the quiet forest paths, you will love visiting Mount Koya.

 Yamagata Prefecture